 Anti-racism in Education

-Conversations and strategic planning around racial equity that does not include systemic analysis of racism helps to maintain the systemic oppression of students of color.
+Strategic planning around racial equity that does not include systemic analysis of racism helps to maintain systems of oppression.
 In doing so, students are hurt.
 Systemic racism impacts student learning—resulting in disparate educational outcomes—but it also has a significant impact on students’ social-emotional wellbeing.

 The following text is adapted from the National Child Traumatic Stress Network.